 Who are we?

-LSM is a non-profit institution, offers free service.
-We strive to provide assistance and services in a variety of languages: in addition to Dutch, English and Arabic, we look into French, Persian, Turkish, Tigrinya, and many more.
-The LSM foundation fulfills this role on the basis of a combination of legal knowledge, cultural background and command of various languages by its employees.
+LSM is a non-profit institution that offers its services free of charge.
+We strive to provide assistance and services in various languages: in addition to Dutch, English, Arabic, Tigrinya, and Persian, we are looking at French, Turkish, and more.
+LSM fulfills this role based on a combination of social and legal knowledge, social and cultural baggage, knowledge of the social map in the Leiden region and command of various languages of and by the volunteers.

 What are we doing?